cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

 ROW FORMAT DELIMITED FIELDS TERMINATED BY ","
 STORED AS TEXTFILE;

-LOAD DATA INPATH 'hdfs://user/steven.matison/01_Customer_Data.csv' INTO TABLE default.customer_temp -- i had issues with this, used hue imported, had issues here ,but after many attempts the database was created and users are existing
+LOAD DATA INPATH '' INTO TABLE default.customer_temp

+-- i had issues with this, used hue imported, had issues here ,but after several attempts the database was created and users are existing.

 select * from 01_customer_data;